commanded/commanded/README.md

 ### Subscribe to all streams

-#### Transient subscriptions
+Subscriptions to a stream will guarantee at least once delivery of every persisted event.
+Each subscription may be independently paused, then later resumed from where it stopped.

-Events are received in batches after being persisted.
-Only events published while the subscription is active will be recevied.
+Events are received in batches after being persisted to storage.
+Each batch will contain events from a single stream only.

+Receipt of each event, or batch, must be acknowledged by the subscriber.
+This allows the subscription to resume on failure without missing an event.

+Subscriptions must be uniquely named and support a single subscriber.
+Attempting to connect two subscribers to the same subscription will return an error.

 ```elixir
 # using an example subscriber